 You’ve been approached with a timeshare offer that you can’t refuse.
 But, before agreeing to their services, you’ve decided to research whether or not a company is reputable.
 The problem?
 Maybe you can’t find any complaints from previous customers.
 Or, perhaps the representative seems to have an answer for each and every one of your concerns.

 There’s actually a simpler way to help you determine if a company is reputable.
-Just make sure to watch out for these four telltale signs of a timeshare scam:
+Just make sure to watch out for these five telltale signs of a timeshare scam: